griffithlab/rnabio.org/_posts/0003-06-01-Batch-Correction.md

 PCA analysis can be used to identify potential batch effects in your data.
 The general strategy is to use PCA to identify patterns of similarity/difference in the expression signatures of your samples and to ask whether it appears to be driven by the expected biological conditions of interest.
 The PCA plot can be labeled with the biological conditions and also with potential sources of batch effects such as: sequencing source, date of data generation, lab technician, library construction kit batches, matrigel batches, mouse litters, software or instrumentation versions, etc.

 [Principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) is a [dimensionality-reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction) method that can be applied to large datasets (e.g. thousands of gene expression values for many samples).
 PCA tries to represent a large set of variables as a smaller set of variables that maximally capture the information content of the larger set.
 PCA is a general exploratory data analysis approach with many applications and nuances, the details of which are beyond the scope of this demonstration of batch effect correction.
 However, in the context of this module, PCA provides a way to visualize samples as "clusters" based on their overall pattern of gene expression values.
-The composition and arangement of these clusters (usually visualized in 2D or interactive 3D plots) can be helpful in interpreting high level differences between samples and testing prior expectations about the similarity between conditions, replicates, etc.
+The composition and arrangement of these clusters (usually visualized in 2D or interactive 3D plots) can be helpful in interpreting high level differences between samples and testing prior expectations about the similarity between conditions, replicates, etc.

 We will perform PCA analysis before AND after batch correction.
 Samples will be labelled according to biological condition (UHR vs HBR) and library preparation type (Ribo vs PolyA).